jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

-Finite Impulse Response (FIR) filter is widely used.
-The algorithm is simply shown below:
+Finite Impulse Response (FIR) filter is a well known and widely used digital filter.
+The algorithm is shown below:

 $$y[i] = \sum_{j = 0}^{N-1}h[j]x[i-j]$$